 What is a facility dog?

-A facility dog is not a service dog because it does not work with a single individual to mitigate the effects of that individual’s disability.
-A facility dog is similar to a therapy dog, but unlike a therapy dog which may visit patients or residents at the facility accompanied by its handler for a few hours a week, a facility dog “works” full-time at the facility under the care and supervision of a staff member.
+A facility dog is similar to a therapy dog, but unlike a therapy dog, which may visit patients or residents at many facilities accompanied by their handler for a few hours a week, a facility dog works full-time at one facility under the care and supervision of a staff member.
 In addition to the comfort and companionship a therapy dog might bring through visitation, a Hero Dogs facility dog also allows staff to achieve specific therapeutic goals.
+A facility dog is not a service dog because they do not work with a single individual to mitigate the effects of that individual’s disability.

 What are the benefits of a facility dog?